entur/shared-mobility-to-ref/README.md

-# tdm-maas-provider
+# shared-mobility-to-ref

-Backend for Mobility as a Service Provider Implements a TOMP API
+Reference implementation of a backend that implements a [TOMP API](https://github.com/TOMP-WG/TOMP-API) from the TO (Transport Operator) side.

 # Backend Setup Guide